OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 If you target a nonmagical plant that isn’t a creature, such as a tree or shrub, it doesn’t make a saving throw; it simply withers and dies.

-**_At Higher Levels._** When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 5th level or higher, the damage increases by 1d8 for each slot level above 4th.

 ##### Blindness/Deafness